labsland/labdiscoverylib/docs/source/cli.rst

 Delete user
 ^^^^^^^^^^^

-You can fake WebLab-Deusto requesting to kick out the user.
+You can fake LabDiscoveryEngine requesting to kick out the user.

 .. code-block:: shell